andrmayo/pymarc/docs/source/index.rst

 In case of other errors (wrong encodind etc.) reader continues to the next record.

-A pymarc.Record object has a few handy methods like title for getting at bits of a bibliographic record, others include: author, isbn, subjects, location, notes, physical description, publisher, pubyear.
+A `pymarc.Record` object has a few handy properties like `title` for getting at bits of a bibliographic record, others include: `author`, `isbn`, `subjects`, `location`, `notes`, `physicaldescription`, `publisher`, `pubyear`.
 But really, to work with MARC data you need to understand the numeric field tags and subfield codes that are used to designate various bits of information.
-There is a lot more hiding in a MARC record than these methods provide access to.
-For example the title method extracts the information from the 245 field, subfields a and b.
+There is a lot more hiding in a MARC record than these properties provide access to.
+For example the title property extracts the information from the 245 field, subfields a and b.
 You can access `245a` like so:

 .. code-block:: python